larklarky/CS50_webdev_project_5/README.md

 **Actions**

-Folder has only one file index.js.
+The folder has only one file index.js.
 There are all functions needed for Reducer to know what exactly happened in the application.
 They also help to make web requests to the server side.

 **Components**